 - Go Tell it on the Mountain (African-American Spiritual, the early 1800s)

-Note: For a full listing of Christmas hymns and carols, see this site.
+Note: See this site for a full listing of Christmas hymns and carols.

 A Select Bibliography for Planning Advent Services